sikaeducation/react-testing-workshop/standards/build-tests-react/topics/testing-react-components/README.md

-# Testing React Components with Jest
+# Testing React Components with Jest and RTL

+Testing React components is similar to testing anything with Testing Library and Jest DOM.
+All of the same queries and matchers are available.
+Since React uses JSX instead of DOM elements, React Testing Library adds a way to render JSX elements to a fake DOM and then query them.

 ## Installation and Configuration